situmtech/cordova/README.md

 ## More information

 More info is available at our [Developers Page](http://developers.situm.es/pages/mobile/cordova/).

+Keep up to date about important changes in the README.md file of this project, or visit [the official documentation](https://situm.com/docs/cordova-sdk-changelog/) to see more details.

 ## Support information
 For any question or bug report, please send an email to [support@situm.es](mailto:support@situm.es)